lameski/rgbweeddetection/README.md

 A dataset of RGB images from carrot seedlings with weeds (Carrot-Weed dataset).

 The dataset can be used freely for non-commercial applications.
-For any additional information please contact: Petre Lameski (lameski@finki.ukim.mk)
+For any additional information please contact: Petre Lameski (petre.lameski@ni-tekna.com)

 If you use this dataset please cite: